Hand-to-hand combat: Modern hand-to-hand combat techniques

 During the Second World War, Fairbairn was brought back to Britain, and, after demonstrating the effectiveness of his techniques, was recruited to train the British commandos in his combat method.
 During this period, he expanded his 'Shanghai Method' into the 'Silent Killing Close Quarters Combat method' for military application.
 This became standard combat training for all British Special Operations personnel.
 He also designed the pioneering Fairbairn–Sykes fighting knife, which was adopted for use by British and American Special Forces.
 In 1942, he published a textbook for close quarters combat training called Get Tough.

 U.S. Army officers Rex Applegate and Anthony Biddle were taught Fairbairn's methods at a training facility in Scotland, and adopted the program for the training of OSS operatives at a newly opened camp near Lake Ontario in Canada.
 Applegate published his work in 1943, called Kill or Get Killed.
 During the war, training was provided to British Commandos, the Devil's Brigade, OSS, U.S. Army Rangers and Marine Raiders.

 Other combat systems designed for military combat were introduced elsewhere, including European Unifight, Soviet/Russian Sambo, Army hand-to-hand fight, Chinese military Sanshou/Sanda, Israeli Kapap and Krav Maga.
 The prevalence and style of hand-to-hand combat training often changes based on perceived need.
 Elite units such as special forces and commando units tend to place higher emphasis on hand-to-hand combat training.

 Although hand-to-hand fighting was accorded less importance in major militaries after World War II, insurgency conflicts such as the Vietnam War, low intensity conflict and urban warfare have prompted many armies to pay more attention to this form of combat.
 When such fighting includes firearms designed for close-in fighting, it is often referred to as Close Quarters Battle (CQB) at the platoon or squad level, or Military Operations on Urban Terrain (MOUT) at higher tactical levels.
+A 2023 study using data from the Iraq and Afghanistan wars found that the majority of hand-to-hand combat involved grappling techniques instead of striking.

 Sport

-Most combat sports involve hand-to-hand combat.
+Hand-to-hand combat is a significant feature of most combat sports.